About Us

 Provincial Council

 Fr.
-Patrick McDevitt, C.M., Provincial
+Joseph S. Williams, C.M., Provincial

 Fr.
 James Osendorf, C.M., Consultor

 Fr.
-Richard Wehrmeyer, C.M., Consultor
+Gilbert Walker, C.M., Consultor

 Fr.
 Derek Swanson, C.M, Consultor

 Fr.
-Guillermo Campuzano, C.M., Consultor
+Kevin Fausz, C.M., Consultor

-A Message From The Provincial
+A Message from the Provincial

 St. Vincent de Paul founded the Congregation of the Mission in 1625 in Paris, France.
 He brought to the mission a passion for serving the poor.
 That same passion endures today.